Introduction

 If you prefer to host your own storage, you can configure IntelliShell to sync with any custom HTTP endpoint.
 This is ideal for teams who want to maintain a private, centralized library on their own infrastructure.

-request with a JSON payload of your commands and completions.
+When exporting, IntelliShell sends a PUT request with a JSON payload of your commands and completions.
 When importing,

 You can also specify custom headers for authentication.